neillarkin/discogs-app/README.md

 ## Testing
 Test-driven development was implemented with the Jasmine testing framework.
 The recordSpec.js file runs two tests again the response XMLHttpRequest getData() function in the releases.js file.
 The first test simply verifies that an object has been returned.
-The second test checks the type of value for the ‘artist’ property of that object; checking if it is a string.
+The second test checks the value for the ‘artist’ property of that object.
 A problem with this test was the Jasmine Describe functions were running before the getData() function was complete.
 A workaround was to implement a Timeout of 2000 ms inside the second Describe function.
 Other tests performed were against the main.js file and its errorResponses for 405, 500 and other statues codes.
 The web resource https://httpstat.us was inserted in to the getJSON request to help manually test if each of the status code responses were functioning correctly.